Bridgeconn/vachan-api/README.md

 `docker-compose -f run-test-dependencies.yml up`

-`docker-compose -f run-tests.yml --build --force-recreate run vachan-api`
+`docker-compose -f run-tests.yml up --build --force-recreate`

 #### To deploy on server

 This would connect the app to the centrally hosted Kratos user DB.

-`docker-compose -f server-deploy.yml --build --force-recreate up`
+`docker-compose -f server-deploy.yml up --build --force-recreate`

 To start with a fresh DB, stop and remove containers and remove volume `vachan-db-vol`.
 To clear all old logs, similarly remove the volume `logs-vol`.
 To clear all user data, remove the volume `kratos-sqlite`, on local or on the central server.

-## How to set up locally for development and testing
+## How to set up locally for development and testing(without docker)

 ### Clone git repo